 Quality customer service increases brand loyalty

-The Teleperformance CX Lab Research also demonstrates the importance of customer service experience to stand out from the competition.
-In this context, the average loyalty score of customers who have not contacted the customer service of car brands in the last year is 8,05.
-For those who interact and terminate communication with a positive experience, this score increases to 15 with an increase of 9,26%.
-Compared to those who have never interacted with the 5,75 points, 29 has a lower rating than those who are not satisfied.
+Teleperformance CX Lab Research, same zamreveals how important customer service experience is to stand out from the competition.
+In this context, the average loyalty score of customers who have not communicated with the customer services of automobile brands in the last year is at the level of 8,05.
+This score rises by 15% to 9,26 for those who interact and stop communicating with a positive experience.
+Those who were not satisfied and interacted with a score of 5,75 scored 29% lower than those who did not interact at all.